BPMHA

 English & Life Skills

-The aim of the group is to foster effective verbal communication and therapy enabling clients to take advantage of the many opportunities available at the Centre to enhance their new skills and to make new friends.
-Together we have worked towards improved interaction with their peers and staff, enhanced listening skills and the ability to hold interesting conversation; being able to discuss their symptoms and treatment with professionals succinctly.
+English & Life Skills is a weekly drop-in group.
+The aims of the group are to foster effective verbal and written communication thereby enabling clients to take advantage of the many opportunities available at the centre and to develop new skills and make new friends.
+Together, we have worked towards service users developing confident interaction with their peers and staff: improving listening skills, the ability to engage in conversation; being able to discuss symptoms and treatment succinctly with professionals.

 Opposites